 A greenhouse runs along the entire face of the home, providing passive solar light and heat, with the huge bonus of creating a space for an indoor garden.

-See the video below for an in-depth tour and overview of the building process of this impressive and wonderfully inspiring Earthship home.
+See the video below from Healthy Homes for an in-depth tour and overview of the building process of this impressive and wonderfully inspiring Earthship home.